 Remember, you want to give your recommender everything they need to write a comprehensive letter without overwhelming them with a 10-page essay.
 Keep things detailed but concise.

 Putting aside your humility and listing all the wonderful things about you can be both uncomfortable and liberating.
-However, there are many ways to help your brag sheet shine and offer a detailed recommender reference sheet.
+Here are some extra tips!

-If you don't talk to them before, you might want to tell them why you chose them as a recommender in person before you give them your brag sheet or write it down.
-Choosing recommenders is essential: the people you will provide you with the best letters aren't necessarily the most popular teachers in the school.
+If you don't talk to them before, you might want to tell them why you chose them as a recommender in person in advance.
+Choosing recommenders is essential: the people who will provide you with the best letters aren't necessarily the most popular teachers in the school.

-Think about why their perspective would be valuable.
-Consider these questions:
+Think about why their perspective would be valuable:

-Consider how deep your relationship is with your recommender and how they can speak up on your character before you ask the first people that come to mind.
+These are just some examples to get you thinking.
+Consider the depth of your relationship and how they can speak about your character before asking the first people that come to mind.

-It can be tempting to dive right in and start writing down everything about you that makes you so unique.
-However, you might want to slow down, take a breath, and brainstorm and organize your thoughts in a rough draft.
+It can be tempting to dive right in and start writing down everything about you that makes you unique.
+However, you might want to slow down, take a breath, and brainstorm and organize your thoughts.

 If your high school doesn't have a template, you can use one from the Internet or create your own!
 Whatever you decide to do, ensure your version is organized.
-Consider the way professional resumes are structured: they're easy to read and categorized in a logical flow.
+Consider how professional resumes are structured: they're easy to read and have a logical flow.